kiwix/kiwix-apple-custom/README.md

 The configuration of the custom app is handled using the `info.json` file which **is required to be placed in the custom app folder**.
 Take example on an already existing one if you need to create a new custom app.

-The most important fields are:
+### The required fields are:
 - `about_app_url` - this is an external link that is placed in the "About section" of the application.
 (Eg. "https://www.dwds.de")
 - `about_text` - this is a custom text that is placed in the "About section" describing what the application is about.
 It is not supporting html tags, but new lines can be added with '\n'.
 - `app_name` - Name of the app, as it will appear on device, and in App Store